openelections/docs/contributingcodeguide.md

 * Have you [bootstrapped your environment](https://github.com/openelections/core)?
 * Have you navigated on the command line to the core/openelections directory?
 Note, you can only use invoke tasks from this directory.
 Errors will be thrown if you try to use invoke from core or a subdirectory such as core/openelex/us.

-You can learn more about available invoke tasks by dropping to the command line.
+You can learn more about available invoke tasks by dropping to the command line:

 ```bash
 cd /path/to/openelex-core/openelex